tidy-finance/website/docs/10_introduction.md

 ## Download and work with stock market data {#stock_market_data}

-To download price data you can use the convenient `tidyquant`package.
+To download price data, you can use the convenient `tidyquant`package.
 If you have trouble using `tidyquant`, check out the [documentation](https://cran.r-project.org/web/packages/tidyquant/vignettes/TQ01-core-functions-in-tidyquant.html#yahoo-finance).
 Start the session by loading the `tidyverse` and the `tidyquant` package as shown below.